plum-umd/abstracting-definitional-interpreters/haskell/README.txt

 Right now running will output push-down-zero-cfa on e1 defined in Lang.Lambda.Examples.
 David VH has told me 0CFA will return {0,1} and you can see this output is more precise returning {0}.
-Here is the output:
+Here is the ZPDCFA output:

 { ( { 0 }                                <--- possible result values for expression
   , { id                                 <--- a result heap